t00sh/tosh-codes/_posts/2018-04-30-asis-myblog.md

  0010: 0x06 0x00 0x00 0x00000000  return KILL
  ```

 We see that open, execve, fork, vfork and clone are forbidden.
 So, how can we read the flag ?
-To perform that, we can use the the syscall sys_openat with an absolute path : the first parameter (directory fd) will be ignored and the file will be opened.
+To perform that, we can use the syscall sys_openat with an absolute path : the first parameter (directory fd) will be ignored and the file will be opened.
 By luck, we learned the absolute path to the flag (/home/pwn/flag) from an another challenge.

 We now have everything to build our second shellcode :